Partnership Firmregistration in India.

 Interest on capital and drawings

-Whether interest is paid on partner's capital, the rate, and whether interest is charged on drawings.
+Whether interest is paid on each partner's capital, the rate, and whether interest is charged when partners take money out.
 By default, no interest is paid on capital.

 - vi.

-Whether any partner is to be paid a salary for active participation, and the quantum.
+Whether any partner is paid a salary for running the business day-to-day, and how much.

 - vii.